Vote tally begins in 2nd Amazon union election in NYC

 AP Business Writer

-A federal labor board on Monday will count ballots cast by warehouse workers in a second Amazon union election on Staten Island.
+A federal labor board on Monday has begun counting ballots cast by warehouse workers in a second Amazon union election on Staten Island.

-The National Labor Relations Board is overseeing the election and expects to finish tallying the votes by Monday evening.
+The National Labor Relations Board is overseeing the election and expects to finish tallying the votes by Monday afternoon.

 A separate election held last month gave a nascent group of organizers known as the Amazon Labor Union a surprise victory when workers at a different Staten Island facility voted in favor of unionizing.
 That was a first for Amazon in the U.S.